EMAIL FORM

 The design is a very simple cylindrical shape.

 To create a calm and elegant appearance, the surface is finished with a matte texture, suppressing gloss.
+Precise craftsmanship is required to form an accurate, distortion-free circular shape.

 This is a stone mill specifically designed for grinding tencha into fine matcha powder.